Mnchener RckversicherungsGesellschaft (MURGY)

 Other News for MURGY

-Munich Reinsurance (0KFE) Receives a Hold from Jefferies
+Munich Reinsurance (0KFE) Receives a Hold from UBS

-RBC Capital Reaffirms Their Hold Rating on Munich Reinsurance (0KFE)
+Jefferies Sticks to Their Hold Rating for Munich Reinsurance (0KFE)